Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 1. Plants that want to stay moist

-Water when the topsoil is dry to the touch
+Water when the topsoil is dry to the touch.

-Examples: Ferns Boston Ferns, Staghorn Ferns, Peace Lily's, and thrive in areas with high moisture.
+Examples: Boston Ferns, Staghorn Ferns, Peace Lilies.

 2. Plants that want to dry out partially between watering